anarichter/anarichter.github.io/_posts/2024-03-01-late-journal-entry.md

 <span style="font-size:14px;font-weight:lighter">
 <strong>02.08.</strong>
 <br>I remember the date because I remember noticing that guy’s intention to ask, “What day is it again?” without saying any words, only perceiving it from my peripheral vision.
 That’s how unwelcome his sudden presence in the room, sitting right across me, was – at least it wouldn’t last long.
-When he finally decided to disturb me, all I did, besides getting annoyed, was a brief detour from my own world: “2 August”.
+When he finally decided to disturb me, all I did, besides getting annoyed, was a brief detour from my own world, barely acknowledging him: “2 August”.
 </span>

 <!-- <br>I remember the date because I remember noticing that guy’s intention to ask, “What day is it again?” without saying any words, only perceiving it from my peripheral vision.
 That’s how unwelcome his sudden presence in the room, sitting right across me, was (at least it wouldn’t last long).
 I knew he was trying to reach out, but I was somewhere else.
 When he finally decided to disturb me, all I did, besides getting annoyed, was a brief detour from my own world: “2 August”, barely acknowledging him.
 There, I had genuine problems: